Sebazzz/SDammann.WebApi.Versioning/README.md

 Versioning support for ASP.NET Web Api.
 More later on www.damsteen.nl.

-License available in the [LICENSE.md] file.
+License available in the LICENSE file.